djordje200179/Meduce/README.md

 # Meduce

-Library for processing huge amounts of data on your device by using MapReduce paradigm.
-It is inspired partially by Hadoop MapReduce and partially by MongoDB MapReduce.
+A library for processing huge amounts of data on your device by using MapReduce paradigm.
+It was inspired by Hadoop MapReduce and MongoDB MapReduce.

 The goal of the library is to fully utilize all of your CPU cores and maximize concurrent processing of data.
 It is not meant to be used for distributed processing, but it can be used to process data in parallel on a single machine.

-It is written in Go 1.19, and it fully utilizes generic mechanics, so you don't need to worry about type safety and casts from `interface{}`.
+It is written in Go 1.20, and it fully utilizes generic mechanics, so you don't need to worry about casts from `interface{}`.

 ## Usage